shoui520/shoui520.github.io/docs/vn-android.md

 ## Windows Emulation... or something close to it

 Now... now I can finally talk about my babies!!!
 It is worth mentioning that although I do refer to them as "Windows emulators", I would say they are closer to Wine emulators.
 Well, leaving my autistic behaviour aside, let's get to the important stuff.
-At least for now, we have 3 emulators in charge of running Windows programs on Android: Exagear, Winlator, and Mobox.
+At least for now, we have 3 emulators in charge of running Windows programs on Android: ExaGear, Winlator, and Mobox.
 I'm going to talk about each two of them here, so be prepared!

-### Exagear
+### ExaGear

-<b>OBS:</b> Only use it if your phone can't run the other emulators on this list, or if you want to test something that doesn't work on the other two.
+<b>OBS:</b> It's recommended to use Winlator or Mobox instead for Windows emulation.
+Only use ExaGear if your phone can't run the other emulators, or if you want to test something that doesn't work on the other two.

 Well, let's start by talking about ExaGear.
 It was a paid project whose focus was essentially to run 32-bit Windows programs on Android.
 As I've mentioned before, even though I referred to them as "Windows emulators", the truth is that they are nothing more than Wine emulators.